HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 ### Setting `exclude_interface`

 The interfaces the server does not listen on.
-Multiple interfaces have to be separated by spaces.
+Multiple interfaces have to be separated by spaces or comma.
 All interfaces not mentioned here will be used for listening.
 Added in version 1.2.0.

 #### Example: